-When animal advocates try to help people understand what chickens and other animals are being put through to turn them into food, a not uncommon response is something like, “Well, I’m sorry for the animals, but I care more about people.”
+When animal advocates try to help people understand what chickens, turkeys, and other animals are being put through to turn them into food, a not uncommon response is something like, “Well, I’m sorry for the animals, but I care more about people.”

-Americans who want to keep “aliens” out of the country are content to let – or should we say make – these same individuals suffer to "put food on the table.”
-If all slaughterhouse workers suddenly quit, would diehard meateaters who are too “good” to be “meatpackers” bite the bullet and report to the kill floor themselves?
+Those who want to keep “aliens” out of the country are content to let – or should we say make – these same individuals suffer to “put food on the table.”
+If all slaughterhouse workers suddenly quit, would diehard meateaters who are too “good” to be “meatpackers” report to the kill floor themselves?

 In most cases, probably not.
-Most people still have no idea how satisfying vegan food is and can be.
-No idea of the wealth of delectable recipes, dining experiences, and food choices.
-If suddenly there were no slaughterhouse workers, people would then be motivated – “forced” – to check out the vegan “animal” products and menu items, which would grow rapidly in abundance and availability to meet the demand.
-Once the disgruntled phase passed, most people would marvel that they ever worried about not having meat or other such products to put in their mouth.
+More likely, if suddenly there were no slaughterhouse workers, people would then be motivated – “forced” – to check out the delectable vegan “animal” products and menu items, which would grow rapidly in abundance and availability to meet the demand.
+Once the disgruntled phase passed, most people would marvel that they ever worried about not having dead meat to put in their mouth.

-I believe it is vital for animal rights vegan advocates to include in our public outreach a reminder of the plight of the human beings who suffer mentally and physically in making animals dead for the table.
-“Caring about humans" opens a door for us to show how being vegan expresses the care that we have for these people as well as for the animals.
+It is vital for animal rights advocates to include in our public outreach a reminder of the plight of the human beings who suffer mentally and physically killing animals for a living.
+“Caring about humans” opens a door for us to show how being vegan expresses the care that we have for these people as well as for the animals.

-By the same token, however, I do not agree that animal advocates should participate in efforts to make it more comfortable, lucrative, and “dignified” for people to work in a slaughterhouse.
-Making it easier for people to terrorize, injure, and kill animals, calling slaughterers “meatpackers” and “processors,” is not, in my opinion, our task.
+By the same token, United Poultry Concerns disagrees that animal advocates should participate in efforts to make it more comfortable, lucrative, and “dignified” for people to work in a slaughterhouse.
+Making it easier for people to terrorize, injure, and kill animals, calling slaughterers “meatpackers” and “processors,” is not our task.

 I do not mean to minimize or dismiss the horrible working conditions for slaughterhouse workers.
 It isn’t only the physical conditions.
-Virgil Butler’s partner, Laura Alexander, wrote of her experience when she asked Virgil to take her to where he hung and slaughtered the chickens during his shift: “It was like this wave – this wall – of negative energy hitting me in the face when we opened that door.
+Virgil Butler’s partner, Laura Alexander, wrote of her experience when she asked Virgil to take her to where he hung and slaughtered chickens all night at Tyson, in Arkansas: “It was like this wave – this wall – of negative energy hitting me in the face when we opened that door.
 The only thing I can even try to compare it to would be that feeling you get in places like hospitals and jails, where there is suffering and death, dread and fear.
 Take that feeling and magnify it by at least 10 and you will have maybe an inkling of what I felt at the door of that room that day.
 I could not leave fast enough.”

 A thought that haunts me in making my argument is that the more horrible the conditions are for workers in a slaughter facility, the more likely they will take out their anger and frustration even more violently on the animals.
-Sadistic treatment of chickens, turkeys, and other animals by workers in slaughter facilities and in all sectors of animal food production is well-documented.
-See, for example, House of Raeford Turkey Slaughter Investigation and Deliberate Cruelty to Chickens by Tyson Workers.
+Sadistic treatment of chickens, turkeys, and other animals by workers in slaughter facilities is well-documented.